FHCP Medicare Pharmacy network consists of:

 Long-term Care pharmacies.

-You can use the FHCP Medicare’s mail order network.
+You can use the FHCP Medicare’s mail order pharmacy.
 Generally the

 drugs provided through FHCP’s Mail Order Pharmacy are drugs that